 5.11.
 The PWLB allows authorities to repay loans before maturity and either pay a premium or receive a discount according to a set formula based on current interest rates.
 The Fire & Rescue Authority may take advantage of this and replace some loans with new loans, or repay loans without replacement, where this is expected to lead to an overall cost saving or a reduction in risk.
-Currently the cost of premiums charged by the PWLB for repaying loans prior to maturity outweighs the cost of repaying at maturity.
+The recent rise in interest rates means that more favourable debt rescheduling opportunities should arise than in previous years.